cloudentity/pyron/docs/plugin-development-scala.md

 override def confDecoder: Decoder[VerifyApiKeyConf] = io.circe.generic.semiauto.deriveDecoder
 ```

+`validate` method is called whenever rules configuration changes and plugin is applied in a rule.
+It checks whether the plugin configuration is valid.

-Making sure that API key in plugin configuration is not empty:
+In our case, `validate` method makes sure that API key in plugin configuration is not empty:

 ```scala
 override def validate(conf: VerifyApiKeyConf): ValidateResponse =